barrucadu/memo.barrucadu.co.uk/memos/self-organisation.markdown

 I also use the whiteboard for meal planning.
-I have a simple 5-week calendar on the board, with rows labelled "Monday" to "Sunday" and columns labelled "1" to "5", and the first cell of each column labelled with the day number (the "week 1" column may not start with the "Monday" cell).
+I have a simple 5-week calendar on the board, with rows labelled "Monday" to "Sunday" and columns labelled "1" to "5", and the first cell of each column labelled with the day number.
 I tend to cook large portions of meals so I can freeze some of it for later, and I note down meals for future days as my freezer fills up.
-This has all but eliminated getting to the evening and realising I have nothing in, which has cut down on takeaways and helped to optimise my food budget.
+This has all but eliminated getting to meal time and realising I have nothing in, which has cut down on takeaways and helped to optimise my food budget.